TriHuynh00/github-demo/README.md

 after our teammates push their code, the command is:
 > git pull

+## Conventional Practice

+1. **Pulling before Pushing**:
+While working on your code, other teammates may have finished their development and pushed their code.
+Therefore, to ensure that the latest version in the repository is compatible with your implementation, we should **call git pull** to check for any new snapshot, **rerun tests**, and **solve** any **conflicting** code **before pushing** our work.

+2. **Descriptive Commit Message**: A commit message summarizes the implementation of its snapshot.
+Therefore, to help us and other team members understand why, how, and what our commit is created, the commit message should **briefly describe the implemented feature or fix**, any **unfinished tasks** or **known issues**, and the **next steps**.

+3. **Commit Small and Tested Code Frequently**:
+To minimize the risks of creating complex bugs in a single commit of a completed requirement, continually pushing small and tested features helps us to identify potential conflict or incompatible behavior with other application components easier because the scope and size of the changes are manageable.

+4. **Do Not Execute _git add_ on Executable Binaries and Libraries**:
+To decrease the remote repository's size and reduce upload and download time, we should not add binaries or libraries into the stating area.
+Another reason is that one can install the binaries and libraries on their PC.
+Thus, adding and pushing the files is unnecessary.

 ## Git Guideline

 This section introduces the mechanism of frequently used Git commands.